isomerpages/nea-cfhp/pages/faq.md

 No, vouchers cannot be resold online.
 All vouchers that are found to be resold online will be voided immediately.

+**11. Can I use the balance of the voucher if i do not fully utilise it?**

+The voucher is a one-time use voucher.
+Once it is redeemed, it cannot be used again even if it is only claimed partially.

 ### Redeeming Vouchers

-**11. What is the process for redeeming vouchers?**
+**12. What is the process for redeeming vouchers?**

 Simply open up the voucher link, and present the voucher together with your NRIC at any of the participating retail stores.
 The cashier will scan the barcode on your voucher or key in the voucher number for you to be able to use the voucher.

 Please note that you will need the NRIC to be able to redeem your vouchers.

-**12. Can I show a screenshot of the vouchers at the point of redemption?**
+**13. Can I show a screenshot of the vouchers at the point of redemption?**

 You are required to show the voucher in its original form (i.e. display your voucher on your mobile phone).

-**13. I forgot to bring my NRIC.
+**14. I forgot to bring my NRIC.
 What other forms of identification are acceptable?**

 You may present an official letter (e.g. utilities bill, credit card bill) addressed to you and indicating your residential address.

 ### Further Assistance

-**14. I don’t have Singpass.
+**15. I don’t have Singpass.
 What should I do?**

 Option 1: You may [register](https://www.singpass.gov.sg/) for Singpass online.
 Do note that the pin will be mailed to your residential address in 5 working days.

 Option 2: To receive your Singpass immediately, you may proceed to your nearest SingPass counter location.
 Click [here](https://www.singpass.gov.sg/singpass/common/counter) to find a counter near you.

-**15. I don’t have a mobile phone.
+**16. I don’t have a mobile phone.
 What should I do?**

 IMDA’s Mobile Access for Seniors is a scheme that provides subsidized smartphone and mobile plan to lower-income seniors who want to go digital but cannot afford them.
 For more information of eligibility criteria and how to apply, please visit [http://www.imda.gov.sg/programme-listing/Mobile-Access-for-Seniors](http://www.imda.gov.sg/programme-listing/Mobile-Access-for-Seniors)

-**16. Do I need a smartphone to access the vouchers?**
+**17. Do I need a smartphone to access the vouchers?**

 You only need a mobile phone with basic internet access.

-**17. I am a senior citizen and am not tech-savvy.
+**18. I am a senior citizen and am not tech-savvy.
 Please help!**

 You may wish to approach IMDA’s SG Digital Offices to learn how to go digital.
 For more information and to find your nearest SG Digital Office, call 6377 3800 or visit [http://www.imda.gov.sg/for-community/Seniors-Go-Digital](http://www.imda.gov.sg/for-community/Seniors-Go-Digital)

-**18. I would like to find out more about how the e-vouchers work and about the system that is behind the e-vouchers.**
+**19. I would like to find out more about how the e-vouchers work and about the system that is behind the e-vouchers.**

 For more information, please refer to the [redeem.gov.sg](https://redeem.gov.sg/) website and FAQs [here](https://redeem.gov.sg/general-faq.html).